Parvfect/AI/readme.txt

 Hey welcome.

-The goal is to create the best chat agent in the world.
+The goal is to create the first actual artifical intelligence.
 I am an absolute beginner though, so gonna fall and get back up and keep learning.